-It has hollow, grooved stems up to 100 cm tall and produces umbels of white flowers in early summer.
+It has hollow, grooved stems up to 100 cm tall and produces umbels of small white flowers in early summer.
 The scent upon crushing the leaves is highly aromatic and unforgettable once discovered.
 It has a long culinary history for good reason but the leaves are best collected before the plant flowers.

 Plants, The Law and Conservation

 You should know the law with respect to picking wild plants and respect people’s private property.